 - Considers whether the objectives of the remuneration policy have been achieved

-- Ensures that the ratio of fixed and variable pay - in cash, benefits and shares - is aligned with the company's strategic objectives
+- Ensures that the ratio of fixed and variable pay - in cash, benefits and shares - is aligned with the achievement of the company's strategic objectives

-- Reviews the effectiveness of recorded performance measures that govern vesting of incentives
+- Reviews the effectiveness of performance measures that govern vesting of incentives

-- Ensures that all benefits, including retirement benefits and other financial arrangements, are justified and correctly valued
+- Ensures that all benefits, including retirement benefits and other financial arrangements, are justifiable and correctly valued

 - Selects an appropriate peer group when comparing remuneration levels

 - Considers the performance of the CEO and FD, when determining their remuneration

 - Addresses the remuneration of non-executive directors, executive directors, executive management (including prescribed officers) and other employees

 - Oversees preparation of the remuneration report in the integrated annual report, to ensure it is accurate, complete and transparent, and clearly explains how the remuneration policy has been implemented.